Package 'Pv3Rs'

 # Demonstrating the adaptive nature of the colour scheme:

-plot_data(ys) # Legend adapts to alleles detected in VHX_52 only
+plot_data(ys) # Colours and the legend adapt to alleles detected in VHX_52

 Plot a relationship graph (RG)